dolittle/vanir/Documentation/backend/typescript/resources.md

 out of the box to enable one to get to resource configurations on demand depending on the context.

+> By managed resources, we mean that Dolittle is offering it as part of the setup and maintains
+> at the minimum the needed configuration on a per tenant level for the resource.
+Today, this is
+> somewhat limited to 2 types of resources; the Dolittle Event Store and MongoDB for read model
+> representations.
+This is subject to change both in terms of how it is supported today and
+> what types of resources are supported.
+Having a cross cutting solution to this in the way
+> Vanir abstracts it away, makes it transparent for developers when any changes to this occurs.

 ## Resources.json

+The mechanism for resource configuration that Dolittle is offering today is through a file called `resources.json`.
+This is a managed file, meaning that Dolittle on a hosted level will maintain this for you.

-At startup Vanir will look for a file called `resources.json` inside the `.dolittle` folder within the startup folder of your microservice.
+At startup Vanir will look for the file called `resources.json` inside the `.dolittle` folder within the startup folder of your microservice.

 This file should look like the following: